skillrepos/cc-se/labs.md

 ✅ You've successfully:
 - Distinguished Live Artifacts from regular and AI-powered artifacts
 - Built a connector-fed dashboard in Cowork
-- Verified it shows your real GitHub data
+- Verified it shows your real Google Drive data
 - Proved freshness by changing the source and reloading
 - Asked Claude questions from inside the artifact
 - Identified the connector → Live Artifact → embedded-Claude pattern